phamtiep1410/MSPM0_Programming/README.md

-# Software Architecture for Power Converter Firmware
+# Software Architecture for General Power Converter

 This document outlines the structure and functions required to develop firmware for a power converter system.
 The firmware is divided into three layers: Driver Layer, Middleware Layer, and Application Layer.